robm26/cost/AutoScaling/README.md

 Adjust it anywhere between 1 and 1000 to see the affect on Auto Scaling.
 It seems Auto Scaling has a head start to scale up faster in an already busy table.
 This may support the idea of overloading all your record types and all external customers into one big table, so that the overall traffic pattern is more steady and less spiky.
-With DynamoDB, excess capacity in one part of the table flows to where it is needed the most.
+With DynamoDB, any excess capacity in one part of the table flows to where it is needed the most.

 1. Simulate a short but sudden spike in traffic.
-Set the following:
+Set the following model parameters in cells B9-B1:
-80,000 - 300,000 - 2 - 10 and set the Baseline WCU level in cell B24 to 20.
-You should
+80,000 - 300,000 - 2 - 10

+1. Set the Baseline WCU level in cell B24 to 20.
+You should see a chart as shown below.

-see a chart as shown.
-Check out the estimated costs in yellow in B33 and B34, which is greater?
+1. Check out the estimated costs in yellow in B33 and B34, which is greater?
 For very spiky workloads, On Demand may be less expensive than Provisioned Capacity while reducing the risk of throttling.
 On Demand effective scales back down to zero instantly while Auto Scaling may take 15 or even 60 minutes to scale down.
+After scaling down 4 times in one hour, subsequent scale down events are limited to once per hour for the remainder of the day.

 ![Auto Scaling Spike](https://dynamodb-images.s3.amazonaws.com/img/AutoScalingSpike.png)